 You can change the price of your members dues at any time.
 Any changes you make to the price will only affect new members.
 Existing members will continue to pay the original price, unless you turn off dues entirely and turn them back on, or they leave and rejoin the group.

-A small transaction fee is taken from the total amount an organizer charges.
-WePay receives 2.8% + $0.30 of each payment.
-Meetup receives 4.7% + $0.20 of each payment.
+A transaction fee of 7.5% + $0.50 is taken from the total amount an organizer charges.

 Organizers outside of the United States